 - The default response per medical protocol would be to shut down a patient’s expressions of their feelings.

 As a result, my experience of this event was pretty much the opposite of what happens in Primal Therapy.
 Although I didn’t feel harmed, my reliving wasn’t therapeutic, as previous relivings had been.
 Its progression through my levels of consciousness was purposely interrupted, and approached from a non-therapeutic direction.

 Unlike my experience of coming out of anesthesia, Dr. Arthur Janov’s Primal Therapy isn’t something the patient is thrown into and potentially overwhelmed by their feelings.
 It’s a gradual process where the patient is in control.

 This summary study showed that existing science is already in alignment with the background of Primal Therapy, that the core of human consciousness is in the limbic system and lower brain structures.
 My anesthesia experience showed that medical professionals are familiar with at least the outward signs of a primal reliving.

 The challenge seems to be how to use this complementary knowledge for people’s benefit.
-What can be done so that people aren’t burdened with the continuing adverse effects of traumas?
+What can be done with therapeutic re-experiencing so that people aren’t burdened with the continuing adverse effects of traumas?